Garrett Cooper Player Props: Marlins vs. Mets

-On Sunday, Garrett Cooper (coming off going 1-for-5) and the Miami Marlins face the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 1:40 PM ET.
+On Friday, Garrett Cooper (coming off going 0-for-4) and the Miami Marlins play the New York Mets, whose starting pitcher will be Tylor Megill.
+First pitch is at 1:10 PM ET.

 Garrett Cooper Game Info & Props vs. the Mets